nygamichal/Terraform/README.md

 **COMMAND** | **DESCRIPTION**
 ------------- | -------------
 _init_ | init catalog .terraform.
 Must be run to start working with a new catalog and changes of provider.
 Download provider dependencies from the internet.
+_fmt_ | Reformat your configuration in the standard style.
 _plan_ | Show what will be done when we will use command “apply” _validate_ | Check if everything is ok with the code.
 _apply_ | Create infrastructure.